gemrb/gemrb.github.io/_posts/2020-08-29-interview-with-jaka-kranjc.md

 Conservancy).

 One obvious thing that should always be worked on is getting more people on board and increasing the bus factor.
-In a technical sense, finding someone strong in graphics programming would really help for our next release and making the SDL2 backend the best it can be.
-Our mobile ports have bitrotted, so until someone that cares enough comes along, they remain unusable.
+In a technical sense, recruiting someone strong in graphics programming would really help for our next release and making the SDL backends the best they can be.
+Our mobile ports have bitrotten, so until someone that cares enough comes along, they will remain unusable.

 Project communication is also something that can always be improved; both external and internal.
 How to get more people to notice our news, is syndication